 Nigerian traders in Musina Local Municipality have faced discrimination and harassment from certain government officials since October 2021.
 These officials have forced them to leave their businesses and explicitly stated that Nigerians are not allowed to engage in commercial activities in the area.
 The Municipal Manager has apologized for the treatment and promised to investigate, sharing the findings with the President of the Nigeria Union.

 The Municipal Manager will personally oversee the issuance of traders’ permits to qualified Nigerians.
-The Nigeria Union South Africa filed a complaint about frequent arrests of Nigerians in Musina, which was addressed by the Station Commander who pledged to protect human rights and prevent infringements.
-A ward structure for the Nigeria Union South Africa (NUSA) was established in Musina with Kingsley Steven appointed as Interim Chairman.
+The Nigeria Union South Africa filed a complaint about frequent arrests of Nigerians in Musina, which was addressed by the Station Commander, who pledged to protect human rights and prevent infringements.
+A ward structure for the Nigeria Union South Africa (NUSA) was established in Musina, and Kingsley Steven was appointed interim chairman.
 The President-General stressed the need for Nigerians to stay out of trouble and follow the law during the opening ceremony of the new ward.

 He urged Nigerians to avoid illegal activities as the Union works on improving Nigeria’s image in South Africa.
 These visits have brought a sense of normalcy, belonging, and confidence to Nigerians in Musina.